haatveit88/sokolang/README.md

 * **NaN**: Not a Number.
 This one means something has gone terribly wrong.
 See [NaN: Not a Number](#nan-not-a-number).

+## Arithmetic Operators

+Sokolang supports the basic arithmetic operators:

+* `+` addition
+* `-` subtraction
+* `*` multiplication
+* `/` integer division.
+The remainder is discarded

 ## Magic Operators

 To complement the [Magic Stack](#magic-stack), there are Magic Operators.
-Really they are just arithmetic operators, but they apply to most datatypes in ways that may be unexpected to programmers, but perhaps intuitive to non-programmers.
+Really they are just the same as the arithmetic operators, but they apply to most datatypes in ways that may be unexpected to programmers, but perhaps intuitive to non-programmers.

 For example, adding two images together is completely valid, and produces a new image that is the pixel-wise sum of its operands.
 The intention is more or less that *if you can imagine this operation doing something useful with these operands, it should do that thing*.
 Adding a number to an image?
 Fine, your image is now brighter.
 Add two arrays together?
 Sure, they will add element-wise (pseudocode): `[1, 2] + [3, 4] = [4, 6]`.
 Add two strings together?
 They are concatenated.
 Subtract a number from a string?
 That string is now shorter!
 And so on.